 OverviewThe elementary education program at WPU is designed by experienced educators who are closely connected to public education in North Carolina, opening up a world of resources and opportunities for you to learn and grow.

-Our elementary education degree program has a close partnership with the Wake County Public School System, one of the best school systems in North Carolina, offers students access to extensive resources, valuable professional contacts and student teaching opportunities unavailable at other colleges and universities.
+Our elementary education degree program has a close partnership with the Wake County Public School System, one of the best school systems in North Carolina and offers students access to great learning environments with extensive resources, valuable professional contacts and student teaching opportunities unavailable at other colleges and universities.
 Simply put, our students are prepared, connected and ready to make a difference when they graduate and many go on to obtain a master’s degree and end up teaching in higher education themselves.

 Note to transfer students